 When a piece of artwork is sold, presumably the person who purchased it knows all about the artwork.
 Likely, they researched the artist, and they may know about the process and materials involved in creating the work.
-But, what happens if the original purchaser sells the artwork, gives it away, or leaves at to heirs after death?
+But, what happens if the original purchaser sells the artwork, gives it away, or leaves it to heirs after death?

 Without a COA to document the artwork, verifying the artist, materials, or even the time period the artwork was made can be difficult.
 This is especially true after the artwork has passed through several owners.
-Eventually, the artwork may reach an owner that does not appreciate it’s value or history.
+Eventually, the artwork may reach an owner that does not appreciate its value or history.
 Unfortunately, this is how many pieces and up at the thrift store or worse, at the dump.

-If you are an artist that cares about what will become of your art, providing a COA may increase your art’s ability to survive and even thrive long Into the future.
+If you are an artist that cares about what will become of your art, providing a COA may increase your art’s ability to survive and even thrive long into the future.

-Helping the artist keep track of finished artwork
+2. A Certificate of Authenticity helps you keep track of finished artwork

 If you provide a COA for your artwork, you can keep a copy of it as part of your archive.
 This can be done in a simple binder where you can take additional handwritten notes at your convenience.
 As your career develops, you will have a written record of the pieces you made, when you made them, and what became of them.
 This can be beneficial both for making artistic decisions about the direction of your work, but also in helping you authenticate your work in the future.